okansungur/AI/Diabetes/ML.md

 - Steep Curve:A steep rise indicates that the model achieves a high true positive rate with a low false positive rate.

+__Feature engineering:__ is the process of creating, selecting, and transforming features (input variables) to improve the performance of a machine learning model
+Improves Model Performance, Reduces Model Complexity, Handles Data Issues, Enhances Interpretability.